PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-14 05:07:27
+Last updated: 2024-04-14 05:08:01
-Random Quote: Science fact: Sisters are the worst. - Sheldon
+Random Quote: Young or old, a true knight is sworn to protect those who are weaker than himself, or die in the attempt.  -  Brienne of Tarth